osohq/oso/new-docs/content/any/_index.md

 ## What is Oso?

-Oso is a batteries-included library for building authorization in your application.
-It gives you a mental model and an authorization system – a set of primitives built on top of a declarative policy language called Polar, plus a debugger and REPL – to define who can do what in your application.
-You can express common concepts from “users can see their own data” and role-based access control, to others like multi-tenancy, organizations and teams, hierarchies and relationships.
+Oso is an open-source library for building authorization in your application.
+Oso helps developers form a mental model for their authorization needs by providing a set of frameworks and templates built on top of a **declarative policy language** called Polar.
+The **Oso library** provides an intuitve API for querying Polar policies, which centralize authorization logic, and middleware to help apply authorization in the right places.
+Oso also provides a **debugger and REPL** for Polar, to help developers learn the language and test their policies.

 Oso lets you offload the thinking of how to design authorization and build features fast, while keeping the flexibility to extend and customize as you